-The National Fire Protection Association (NFPA) 1994, Standard on Protective Ensembles for First Responders to Hazardous Materials Emergencies and Chemical, Biological, Radiological, Nuclear (CBRN) Terrorism Incidents, Class 1, has led to the increased use of Self-Contained Breathing Apparatus (SCBA) worn as part of a non-encapsulating design.
-First responders' respiratory equipment can be exposed to hazardous materials when worn on the outside of the garment.
-Some textiles that are chosen due to its fire resistance properties have an even greater risk of retaining hazardous materials.
-Commercially available SCBA have straps, harnesses, and other components that may retain hazardous materials even after decontamination.
+The National Fire Protection Association (NFPA) 1994, Standard on Protective Ensembles for First Responders to Hazardous Materials Emergencies and Chemical, Biological, Radiological, Nuclear (CBRN) Terrorism Incidents, Class 1, has led to the increased use of Self-Contained Breathing Apparatus (SCBA) worn as part of a non-encapsulating protective ensemble design.
+SCBAs positioned outside the Class 1 protective suit garments may be exposed to hazardous materials, and some SCBA textiles (e.g., straps, harnesses, etc.) may retain hazardous materials even after decontamination.

-Develop a low-cost CB protective cover for SCBA and SCBA components (e.g., strap covers, harness straps, etc.) to eliminate residual contamination.
-The cover shall not hinder operator maneuverability, and must provide the operator the ability to see the SCBA gauges while secured within the cover.
+Develop a reusable low-cost CB protective cover for SCBA and SCBA components (e.g., strap covers, harness straps, etc.) to eliminate residual contamination.
+The cover shall demonstrate that it does not hinder operator maneuverability, and shall provide the operator the ability to see the SCBA gauges while secured within the cover.
 The SCBA protective cover design shall:

-- Allow the SCBA to remain compliant with NFPA 1981-2018 or NFPA 1986-2017, and National Institute for Occupational Safety and Health (NIOSH) 42 Code of Federal Regulations (CFR) Part 84-certified (CBRN); - Be constructed of a material appropriate for exposure to toxic industrial chemicals, toxic industrial materials, products of combustion, biological agents, radiological and nuclear materials; - Permit operators to open the SCBA cover in order to perform operations (e.g., bottle swap) and re-secure the SCBA cover; - Provide a cover for SCBA with components that can be rapidly decontaminated and returned to service with no future risk to the user from off-gassing or leaching; and - Be compatible with at least three different SCBA products (threshold), and two additional prototypes identified by the Government (objective).
+- Allow the SCBA to remain compliant with NFPA 1981-2018 or NFPA 1986-2017, and National Institute for Occupational Safety and Health (NIOSH) 42 Code of Federal Regulations (CFR) Part 84-certified (CBRN); - Be constructed of a material that demonstrates protective integrity, both against physical damage and hazard permeation, equivalent to NFPA 1994 (2018 edition) for Class 1 protection; - a.
+'Class 1 Garment Element Requirements' (Section 7.1.2) and - b.
+'Viral Penetration Resistance' (Section 7.2.2.7) - Develop a design that demonstrates protective system integrity against hazard permeation; - Permit operators to open the SCBA cover in order to perform operations (e.g., bottle swap) and re-secure the SCBA cover;

+- Provide a cover for SCBA with components that can be rapidly decontaminated and returned to service with no future risk to the user from off-gassing or leaching; and - Designs shall function with three different SCBA products identified by the Government - a.
+Include an option to design SCBA covers that function with two additional next generation SCBAs identified by the Government.